Culture change can be fast!

 The high-level steps to changing the organization within a LeSS-like context are as follows:

-The executive off-site typically only takes about a week to run.
-There is of course time spent in the pre-sales cycle getting executive management to the point they want to fund this, but actually organizing and running the workshop doesn’t take that long once there is a green light for doing so.
+The executive offsite typically only takes about a week to run.
+There is, of course, time spent getting executive management to the point where they wish to sponsor this.
+Organizing and running the workshop doesn’t take that long once there is a green light for doing so.

-Speaking as a facilitator for these sorts of things, if I had a green light, I could easily have event space booked, all materials back from the printer and other suppliers, and be wheels up on a plane within only a few days if necessary.
-The delays tend to be about the time required to work through corporate politics to gain a green light, not the time required to actually do the thing.
+The delays tend to be about the time required to work through corporate politics to gain a green light, not the time required to organize the offsite.
 The delay or lack thereof tends to be entirely within the realm of a senior executive’s control.

 Within the LeSS community, the typical labeling for this workshop would be a Certified LeSS for Executives + Informed Consent Workshop.

-With 60 people, potentially spread across several geographies, running everyone through training can take several training sessions.
-Assuming a multi-day training session with around 25 people per training session, and two or three geographies somewhere around 3 weeks is typical.
+With 60 people, potentially spread across several geographies, running everyone through multi-day in-person training will take multiple cohorts.
+Assuming around 25 people per cohort across two or three geographies, somewhere around 3 weeks will be needed.

 Preparing for this step, as well as the steps which immediately follow it, does take a little time.
 Assuming a more aggressive effort, the planning could be achieved within two or three weeks.
-The longer pole in the tent is mostly about the internal effort of socializing the effort.
+The longer pole in the tent is mostly about the internal effort of socializing the requirement for everyone to make themselves available for the upcoming training and restructuring.

 As long as more than one person is helping with the logistics, the logistical efforts are only a little more time consuming than those required for Step 1.

-For arguments sake, lets say 3 weeks for preparation, and 3 weeks for training all three cohorts.
+For argument’s sake, let’s say 3 weeks for preparation, and 3 weeks for training everyone.
 This suggests Step 2 will require around 6 weeks in total.

 Within the LeSS community, the typical labeling for this training would be a Certified LeSS Practitioner Workshop.